6.7-magnitude quake strikes off Turkey

 The quake, which struck at 1.31am (6.31am Singapore time), was located off the southwestern coastal city of Marmaris, the USGS said.
 It was close to the Turkish town of Bodrum and the Greek island of Kos in the Dodecanese Islands archipelago.

-The temblor, initially reported as a magnitude 6.9, was very shallow, only 10 kilometres below the seabed, the USGS said.
+The temblor, initially reported as a magnitude 6.9, was very shallow, only 10km below the seabed, the USGS said.

 A magnitude 6.7 quake is considered strong and is capable of causing considerable damage, but the effects of this one would have been dampened by seas.